Skip to main content

 Buying hearing aids at Costco or Sam’s Club

 Costco and Sam’s Club are membership-based warehouse stores offering other services, such as pharmacies, optometry clinics, and hearing aid centers.
-In our February 2025 survey of older adult hearing aid users, 12% said they bought their hearing aids from Costco.
+In our February 2025 survey of older adult hearing aid users, 12% said they bought Costco hearing aids.

 The hearing aid centers at Costco or Sam’s Club employ audiologists or hearing instrument specialists to perform hearing exams and sell, program, and fit a limited line of hearing aids available in the store.
 These hearing aids are typically less expensive than other prescription hearing aids.